alf-p-steinbach/Wrapped-stdlib/README.md

 Other fixes & nice-to-have’s include • support for *de facto* standard `<math.h>` constants such as `M_PI`; • support for the C++ standard’s alternative keywords such as `and`, `or` and `not`, in Visual C++; • random seed for C++11 random number generation with g++; • support for output of something that converts implicitly to `wchar const*`, on a wide stream, corresponding to how something that converts implicitly to `char const*` can be output on a narrow stream; • setting the default locale in C and C++ to the user’s native locale, which makes the wide iostreams work for international text in \*nix-land; • setting UTF-8 as the basic execution character set (i.e. for narrow literals) in Visual C++; and just because it’s nice to have in a portable way, • support for ANSI escape sequences, e.g. to produce colored console text or move the text cursor on the screen, in Windows 10 and later.

-How to install and use *stdlib* – a short intro.
+How to install and use Wrapped stdlib – a short intro.
 --------------------------------------------------

 1. Download or clone the library.